miguelcarax/linux-basic-administration/README.md

 + `chage -d 0 username` - invalidate user password and force update
 + `passwd -d usename` - invalidate user password and force update
 + `passwd -S miguelones` - get info about `miguelones` password
++ `pwconv ` - This will create the necessary entries in the /etc/shadow file of those users who are in /etc/passwd but not in the /etc/shadow file and delete entries of invalid users from the /etc/shadow file whose don’t have entries in /etc/passwd file.
 + `echo password | passwd --stdin username` - pass the `username` `password` to `passwd` from `stdin` pipe
 + An `INACTIVE` account may not login
 + `chsh -s /bin/zsh username` - change `username` default shell